 Trying to determine a price for Apple’s upcoming iPhone SE 2 could be difficult, but considering Apple has been using the SE branding to keep prices down, there’s a good chance it’ll be the cheapest model on store shelves.

 Apple’s current cheapest model, the iPhone 8, costs $449.
 The iPhone SE had a starting price of $399 at launch, so it's possible Apple could keep the price at $349 or bridge the gap with a $399 price tag.

 Another note from Apple analyst Ming Chi Kuo puts the price of the iPhone SE 2 at $399, the same as the launch price for the original iPhone SE.
 That’s $300 cheaper than the basic iPhone 11, and would be a $50 discount on the iPhone 8, the phone that the SE 2 is allegedly based on.
 It also happens to be the same price as the Google Pixel 3a, another cut-down version of a premium phone, and likely the device Apple is trying to target.

 iPhone SE 2 design and display

-TF International Securities analyst Ming-Chi Kuo said in an analyst note that Apple's iPhone SE 2 will look nearly identical to the iPhone 8.
+Ming-Chi Kuo's October analyst note claimed that Apple's iPhone SE 2 will look nearly identical to the iPhone 8.
 Kuo also said that Apple will maintain a 4.7-inch display in the iPhone SE 2.

 That would suggest that Apple is going to keep the hefty bezels around the screen, as well as the Touch ID fingerprint sensor on the front.

 According to Korean website The Elec, LG Display will be the likely supplier for the iPhone SE 2's screen.
 The report said that the panel was undergoing last-minute quality checks ahead of production.

 However, there have been some other reports that have surfaced in recent months that call into question Apple’s design plans.
 Chief among them is this video from Weibo that suggests the iPhone SE 2 will look more like the iPhone X, complete with a notch.